preprio/prepr-nextjs/README.md

 Certain functionality like the PreviewBar component requires the `PREPR_ENV` environment variable to be set to `preview`.
 To prevent unwanted display of the PreviewBar component in production, you can set the `PREPR_ENV` environment variable to `production`.

-Next we will implement the PreprMiddleware function, navigate to your `middleware.js|middleware.ts` file.
+Next we will implement the PreprMiddleware function, navigate to your `middleware.js`or `middleware.ts` file.
 If you don't have this file, you can create it in the root of your project.

-Then add the following code to the `middleware.js|middleware.ts` file:
+Then add the following code to the `middleware.js`or `middleware.ts` file:
 ```javascript
 import type { NextRequest } from 'next/server'
 import { PreprMiddleware } from '@preprio/prepr-nextjs'